-- C. The removal of dead trees and shrubs, or trees and shrubs that have been diagnosed and determined to be diseased beyond treatment, provided the screening function of the landscaping is maintained or re-established. - D. Repaying or restriping of a parking lot, provided there is no increase in parking lot size or the number of parking spaces. - E. Lot lines abutting platted street rights-of-way that are have remained unopened for at least ten years are exempted from streetscape buffer requirements.
+- A. Changes to an existing or development of a new proposed single-family detached or duplex dwelling on a residentially-zoned lot. - Routine maintenance of existing vegetation, such as pruning, watering, and fertilizing, outside the public right-of-way.
+B. - C. The removal of dead trees and shrubs, or trees and shrubs that have been diagnosed and determined to be diseased beyond treatment, provided the screening function of the landscaping is maintained or re-established. - D. Repaving or restriping of a parking lot, provided there is no increase in parking lot size or the number of parking spaces. - E. Lot lines abutting platted street rights-of-way that are have remained unopened for at least ten years are exempted from streetscape buffer requirements.

-5.9.4 LANDSCAPING PLAN REQUIRED 134
+5.9.4.
+LANDSCAPING PLAN REQUIRED

-A. Generally
+Generally A.